Manta-Network/docs/docs/guides/MantaWallet.md

    </div>
 <br/>

-Next you will have to pick a password that you will use to unlock the Signer.
+Next you will have to pick a password that you will use to unlock the Manta Wallet.
 Please pick a strong password which is at least 8 characters long.

 <br/>